-We are pleased to announce that the four churches are now open for private prayer, and services have recommenced.
-They are at 8.00 a.m. at St Mary's and All Saints', at 10.00 a.m. in St Mark's and St Nicholas' (A Service of the Word) and at 10.30 a.m. in St Mary's (Choral Eucharist) and at 6.30 p.m. in St Mary's (Choral Evensong).
+The four churches are open for private prayer, and Sunday services are being held as follows.
+At 8.00 a.m. at St Mary's and All Saints' (Holy Communion), at 10.00 a.m. in St Mark's and St Nicholas' (A Service of the Word) and at 10.30 a.m. in St Mary's (Choral Eucharist) and at 6.30 p.m. in St Mary's (Choral Evensong).
 Also, at 10.30 a.m. at All Saints' on 18th October, and from that Sunday onwards.
 On-line services continue also, please see below for the team service, and for those at All Saints' and St Nicholas', scroll down and access the weekly notices.

-Please find the service for 27th September, the Sixteenth Sunday after Trinity, here:
+Please find the service for 11th October, the Eighteenth Sunday after Trinity, here:

 Please keep an eye on news items, notices, blogs on this website (see menu at the top of this home page).

 Want to know more about what services are going on at our churches?

 Keep up to date on what has been going on lately in the Swanage Team Churches.

 The following link has contact details of people (including for concerns regarding SAFEGUARDING FOR CHILDREN & VULNERABLE ADULTS) from all four Anglican churches in Swanage and Studland.